Ginger water is an amazing beverage that can help to improve your overall health. Keep reading to find out how you can make ginger water at home!

 And that is it.
 You’re done.
 Make sure to store your ginger water in the refrigerator.

-Adding a little bit of honey or fresh squeezed lemon can definitely help improve the taste as well.
+Adding a little bit of honey or fresh squeezed lemon can also help improve the taste.

 - 4 hands of ginger